 - No pre-set curriculum but rather a process of inviting and sustaining learning.
 Teachers offer learning experiences, prepare the environment rich in materials and possibilities, then observe and listen to the children.
 They ask questions and thus discover the children’s ideas, hypotheses and theories.
 Learning is not seen as a linear process but rather as a spiral progression.

-- The power of documention.
+- The power of documentation.
 Transcriptions of children’s remarks and discussion, photographs of their activity, and representations of their thinking and learning are traces that are carefully studied.
-The teachers develop a portfolio of observations and work sampling for each child; documentation boards are displayed for each classroom and children’s work is displayed throughout the classroom and school.
+Children’s work is displayed throughout the classroom and school; sometimes as series of art pieces, other times in a documentation panel that also describes the children’s actions, words, wonderings and includes photographs of them in action.
 The documents serve several functions.
 The most important is for teachers to make hypotheses to project the direction the work and experiences with the children will go so that they can create learning experiences that match the children’s interests and wonderings.
 Then, once the documentation is organized and displayed it helps parents be aware of their children’s experience.
 For teachers, it makes it possible for teachers to understand each child better and to evaluate their work and promote their professional growth.
 For children, the documentation makes them aware that their effort is valued.
 Finally, documentation can serve as an archive that traces the history of the school.

-In addition, we use an assessment piece from The Creative Curriculum© titled Teaching Strategies GOLD to guide our practice and helps us bring focus and order to assessing chilsren’s progress and documenting their development in individual portfolios.
-The children’s portfolios provide observations across the following developmental domains: Motor Skills; Cognitive; Social/Emotional; Pre-Literacy and Creativity We combine a strong play-based philosophy and the Reggio Emilia pedagogy to create a rich, developmentally appropriate environment at Takoma Children’s School.
+In addition, we use an assessment piece from The Creative Curriculum© titled Teaching Strategies GOLD to guide our practice and helps us bring focus and order to assessing children’s progress and documenting their development in individual portfolios.
+We combine a strong play-based philosophy and the Reggio Emilia pedagogy to create a rich, developmentally appropriate environment at Takoma Children’s School.

 How does it work?